-We will engage to finding out what you need, but there is a pattern of support which is frequently requested:
+We will engage in finding out what you need, but there is a pattern of support which is frequently requested:

 Marketing support throughout our network, including with the Brazilian government and other partners.
 Networking to access volunteers, potential partners and jobs

-Showcasing and proving Impact (‘We’, C4R has developed a model ‘Most Significant Change’ with the East London University as well as an App which works on/offline/GPS stamped) to share data.
+Showcasing and proving Impact (‘We’, C4R has developed a model ‘Most Significant Change’ with the East London University and you will use an App which works on/offline/GPS stamped) to share data.
 Other tools such as task management and, milestones etc. to better understand and support your project in real time.

-Access to trainings and training materials through C4R’s breadth of resources and knowledge
+Access to training and training materials through C4R’s breadth of resources and knowledge

-Start up support (based on your needs) to help to let you focus on your project directly to individual
+Financial support (based on your needs) to help to let you focus on your project directly

 What will be expected of me as a fellow?